 The dance portrays the joy and vitality of the region, introducing iconic scenes such as the Phung Hiep floating market, with its thousands of small boats and bamboo bridges connecting the banks of creeks.

 It also highlights the bustling markets of Sa Dec, Soc Trang, and Can Tho, filled with vibrant fruits and local produce.
 Dancers wear the áo bà ba, a short, simple shirt that complements the graceful form of the southern woman.
-The nón lá is worn to complete the outfit, symbolizing the national spirit.
+People wear the **nón lá** to complete the outfit and express the national spirit.
 Made from gồi leaves (similar to palm or coconut trees), the conical hat is lightweight and provides protection from both rain and sun.

 The popular Lion – Dragon dance

 The lion-dragon dance is one of Vietnam’s most popular traditional dances.
-Originating from China, it is a lively street folk dance typically performed during festivals, especially the Chinese New Year and the Mid-Autumn Festival.
+Originating from China, this lively street folk dance typically entertains crowds during festivals, especially the Chinese New Year and the Mid-Autumn Festival.
 The lion, dragon, and phoenix in the dance symbolize prosperity, longevity, and happiness.

 Depending on the space available and the significance of the festival, the lion-dragon troupe adapts their performance accordingly.
 During the Lunar New Year or at the opening of new businesses, the streets of Vietnam come alive with the vibrant sounds and colorful costumes of the lion dance, spreading joy and good fortune to all.